Constipation Mistakes: The Most Common Ones to Avoid for True Healing

 5. Focusing on the minutia, without getting the basics sorted

-I want to start by saying that I love forums and Facebook support groups and I am a member of quite a few.
+We want to start by saying that we love forums and Facebook support groups and we are members of quite a few.
 They give a sense of community and support like no other place for those who have a shared health challenge.
 However, head to any client-driven health forum and you’ll quickly find yourself fearing you have a whole range of extremely rare and complex issues and that even the smallest detail will make or break your healing.

 You need to find out the major imbalances you have, spend 3-6 months reducing inflammation, re-balancing your microbiome, nourishing your body, supporting digestion and detoxification, and healing the gut lining.
 Only then, if you are still symptomatic, is it time to start digging deeper.
 And by this stage, you will understand your condition so much better for how it has responded to treatment, that you might know exactly where to look and/or test.